 In February 2008 each of the Company's named executive officers entered into a new employment agreement with the Company with an initial term of two years, with automatic renewal terms of two years each (unless either party provides the other party with prior notice of non-renewal).
+Mr. Reed's employment agreement was further amended in December 2008, as described above.
 Each named executive officer's employment agreement governs the terms of his cash compensation upon termination.
-In addition, the provisions of such agreement, his equity incentive award agreements and the terms of the Company's incentive and other benefit plans provide for the payment of certain amounts to each named executive officer upon termination.
-Payments of these amounts generally are conditioned upon the officer's compliance with the other provisions of his employment or severance agreement, which include limitations upon his use and disclosure of confidential information, restrictions on solicitation of employees and interference with the Company's business opportunities, and an obligation not to compete with the business of the Company for a specified period following termination of employment.
+In addition, the provisions of such agreement, the named executive officer's equity incentive award agreements and the terms of the Company's incentive and other benefit plans provide for the payment of certain amounts to each named executive officer upon termination.
+Payments of these amounts generally are conditioned upon the officer's compliance with the other provisions of his employment agreement, which include limitations upon the use and disclosure of confidential information, restrictions on solicitation of employees and interference with the Company's business opportunities, and an obligation not to compete with the business of the Company for a specified period following termination of employment.